 Have Fun Enjoying The Tucson Art Scene

 Well guys, we tried to cover the full art scene near you to the best of our abilities.
-You learned about the best galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in the area.
+You learned about the best galleries, museums, events, shows, supply stores, dealers, appraisers, walking tours, sculptures, classes, studios, and framers in your area.

 If you made it this far you might just know a lot about the local art scene yourself.
 Feel free to share your own tips, or to let us know if you noticed anything incorrect in the comments.